Sharzzdevise/Sharzzdevise/README.md

 I am passionate about Data; it's analytical and scientific aspect, Machine learning, Artificial Intelligence and Cloud services.

+I train, advice and assist great minds in the best way I can start and advance a career in Data Analytics and science

 I am skilled in analysing datasets using Python, NumPy, Matplotlib, Pandas, Seaborn, Pyplot frameworks in a Jupyter notebook with a passion to solve business challenges, help businesses make excellent decisions and improve productivity.

 I have a proven track of overcoming data flow queries and issues excellently.